Dewang04/SHL_BACKEND/README.md

 This repository contains the backend code for the SHL Assessment Chatbot.
 The Flask application leverages a recommendation engine to recommend assessments based on user queries.
 It uses data from a CSV file and utilizes various Python libraries for data processing and natural language processing.
 # Project Overview
-+ Flask App (app.py):<br><br>
++ Flask App (app.py):<br>
 This is the main file that runs the Flask web server.
 It sets up the `/recommend` endpoint, handles incoming JSON requests, and returns the recommendations.
-I’ve also added Flask-CORS to make sure that requests from the frontend can reach the server without issues.<br><br>
+I’ve also added Flask-CORS to make sure that requests from the frontend can reach the server without issues.<br>
-+ SHL_RECOMMENDER_Copy1.py:<br><br>
++ SHL_RECOMMENDER_Copy1.py:<br>
 This is the module that loads the assessment data from `SHL_DATASET_TOKENIZED.csv`, preprocesses it, and uses TF-IDF vectorization along with cosine similarity to rank the assessments.
-This module is also responsible for calling Google Generative AI (Gemini) to generate a friendly conversational response.<br><br>
+This module is also responsible for calling Google Generative AI (Gemini) to generate a friendly conversational response.<br>
-+ SHL_DATASET_TOKENIZED.csv:<br><br>
++ SHL_DATASET_TOKENIZED.csv:<br>
-  This CSV file contains the assessment data that the recommender reads and processes.<br><br>
+  This CSV file contains the assessment data that the recommender reads and processes.<br>

   ## Requirements <br>
-  The code runs on my local environment with version : Python 3.13.2 <br>
+ + The code runs on my local environment with version : Python 3.13.2 <br>
-  Lower versions might give issue to run this project.<br><br>
+  Lower versions might give issue to run this project.<br>

-  Please run the backend on your local machine by cloning in your local environmnet and running python app.py in the terminal for the backend to run and accept requests.
-Due to backend deployment issue, it needs to be run on the local machine to test the chatbot in the frontend.
+  + Please run the backend on your local machine by cloning this entire repository in your local environment (preferably VS CODE).
+Run python "python app.py" in the terminal for the backend to run and accept requests on the addresses.
+Incase of any missing module errors, please install/run - **"pip install flask_cors"** and **"pip install google.generativeai"** in the terminal  <br>

+  + After running the backend in your local environment, please test the Search Engine - ChatBot at : https://dewang04.github.io/SHL_FRONTEND/

 # Backend Deployment Issues on Render